Michaelangel007/apple2_hgr_font_tutorial/README.md

     very bottom scanline should be "blank."

-# Recap
+# Recap - Font Draw

-Here are all the (core) routines we've entered in so far:
+Here are all the (core) font rendering routines we've entered in so far:

 ```
     0301:   48 6A 6A 6A 6A 20 0A